15 Oct Four Profit Drivers

-The four profit drivers concept helps explain Hoshin Kanri’s unique power to drive multiple improvements right across an enterprise all at the same time.
+The four profit drivers concept helps explain TBD’s unique power to drive multiple improvements right across an enterprise all at the same time.

-Successful business transformation means creating not just one, or a handful of barnstorming ideas, but by using all four profit drivers to instigate, develop and follow through on many practical and realistic improvements simultaneously and throughout the enterprise.
+Successful business transformation is not just about creating one, or a handful of barnstorming ideas.
+On the contrary, transformation requires the use of all four profit drivers.
+In fact you use the four profit drivers to instigate, develop and follow through on many practical and realistic improvements simultaneously and throughout the enterprise.

 How does this work?

 During a Hoshin Kanri exercise we find that generally, improvement projects are both closely interrelated and interdependent.
-This complex interconnection needs to be coordinated to avoid waste, delays, unintended consequences, duplication of effort and conflict.
+That can make the whole complex interconnection needs to be coordinated to avoid waste, delays, unintended consequences, duplication of effort and conflict.
 Hoshin Kanri not only orchestrates the implementation of diverse improvements, it also ensures close alignment between improvements and overall strategy.

 Through the planning workshop process the successful implementation of one idea has a positive knock on effect on the development and operation of other aspects of the company and other projects.
 Improvements generated through Hoshin Kanri, stimulate a ripple effect throughout the company, as all the integrated improvements tend to compound improvements elsewhere and vice versa.